Israel says it has killed Hamas leader Yahya Sinwar in Gaza

 “Hamas will no longer rule Gaza.
 This is the start of the day after Hamas,” Prime Minister Benjamin Netanyahu said.

-Sinwar’s death is a crippling blow to Hamas, but the group has proven resilient to past losses of leaders.
+Sinwar’s death is a crippling blow to Hamas, but the group, which receives support from Iran, has proven resilient to past losses of leaders.
 There was no immediate confirmation from Hamas of Sinwar’s death.

 Netanyahu has said Israel will keep fighting until all the hostages are free, and that it will keep control over Gaza long enough to ensure Hamas does not rearm — an effective occupation that raises the possibility of months or even years of continued fighting.